DevZiaus/nextjs15-ecommerce/README.md

-#'Ecommperce website built with NextJS 15, MongoDB, and TailwindCSS'
+#Ecommperce website built with NextJS 15, MongoDB, and TailwindCSS'
 ## Overview
 A modern e-commerce platform for selling crochet items online.